For the most part, you may not even realize you are wasting money on these goods and services. So, you might actually be the victim here.

 Overall, the Rakuten extension works instantly once you visit an e-commerce website that participates in the Rakuten cashback program.

-Firstly, after the web page has downloaded you will immediately be greeted with a pop-up window letting you know it’s time to activate your cash back button to receive cashback for your current shopping visit.
+Firstly, after the web page has been downloaded you will immediately be greeted with a pop-up window letting you know it’s time to activate your cash back button to receive cashback for your current shopping visit.

 Always activate your button – don’t wait for later.
 Since it’s so easy to forget to activate your cashback button once you are ready to pay for your products.